 - judicial - from the Scottish Courts judiciary.

 Some judicial members of the First-tier Tribunal who are Chamber Specialists can also be a legal member of the Upper Tribunal.

 All tribunals have a decision making function that matches with the process a tribunal uses and a role to provide independent resolution of disputes.

 The Mental Health Tribunal for Scotland

 The Mental Health Tribunal for Scotland sits in Hamilton and deals with cases from the whole of Scotland.
-It will sit in the Mental Health Chamber of the First-tier Tribunal and the plan is that it will be transferred to the new structure from April 2017.
+It is expected to sit in the Mental Health Chamber of the First-tier Tribunal in the new structure from November 2018.

 The First-tier Tribunal for Scotland (Housing and Property Chamber)